-So, I didn’t know I liked brussels sprouts until I got old enough to cook them myself.
-It’s pretty difficult to feel happy about eating bland, bitter, boiled sprouts.
+So, I didn't know I liked brussels sprouts until I got old enough to cook them myself.
+It's pretty difficult to feel happy about eating bland, bitter, boiled sprouts.
 This stovetop recipe is quick, easy, and full of flavor, with very few ingredients.
 It only takes 15 minutes to whip these bad boys up.
 Which, is a pretty small time commitment for convincing yourself, or your family and friends, that brussels sprouts are not only edible, but also delicious.
+They pair great with roasted chicken and sour cream mashed potatoes.

 One great thing about this method is that it lends itself to a variety of taste profiles.
 You can keep it really simple with just salt and pepper or go crazy with your favorite seasoning blend.
 I've outlined some of the possible options below.